 Gather at least three good references – one of which should be from your current employer.
 If you are uncomfortable asking your boss, ask a colleague, direct report, or client.

-Rehearse what you are you are going to say in an interview about why you resigned your previous job.
+Rehearse what you are going to say in an interview about why you resigned from your previous job.

-Investigate whether there is part-time or contract work you can do while looking for a new full-time job.
+Investigate whether you can do part-time or contract work while looking for a new full-time job.